oroinc/documentation/user/back-office/system/configuration/commerce/taxation/eu-vat-tax.rst

 Configure Global Settings for EU VAT Tax (Digital Products)
 ===========================================================

-.. important:: This section is a part of the :ref:`Tax Management <concept-guide--taxes>` concept guide that provides the general understanding of the tax configuration and management in OroCommerce.
+.. hint:: This section is a part of the :ref:`Tax Management <concept-guide--taxes>` concept guide that provides the general understanding of the tax configuration and management in OroCommerce.

 The EU VAT tax is applied when the digital goods' buyer is located in EU.
 The tax is calculated based on the shipping destination, and the global system tax calculation rules are ignored.